algbio/panvc-founders/README.md

 Tools for generating a predicted sequence from variants are provided with [vcf2multialign](https://github.com/tsnorri/vcf2multialign).
 For comparing the predicted sequences, we recommend [edlib](https://github.com/Martinsos/edlib).

+To generate founder sequences from known variants, [vcf2multialign](https://github.com/tsnorri/vcf2multialign) can be used.

 ## Running the experiments

 To run any of the experiments with founder sequences, please download and unarchive the reads in question and do one of the following: